Hutchby/Cheaposity/doc/mechanical/01_mechanical.md

 ## Battery

   The voltage choosen is 12V.
-Be careful to the comsuption of the motor at full accelleration, it can be regulate by software to slow down the acceleration.
+Be careful to the comsuption of the motor at full acceleration, it can be regulated by software to slow down the acceleration.